-Celebrate Pride Month at Your Organization with These 4 Ideas
+4 Ideas for Celebrating Pride Month at Your Organization

 According to a LinkedIn survey, nearly 24% of participating professionals weren’t open about their identity in the workplace, and 26% of the survey participants were worried that being open would cause coworkers to treat them differently.

 With Pride Month in full swing, there’s plenty that employers can do to make sure that LGBTQ employees not only feel comfortable in the workplace, but also celebrated.
 Read on for ways that employers can celebrate Pride Month and support their LGBTQ team members.